MShajieShah/Assesment-For-Fresh-Grads/README.md

 3. After you are done implementing a task, please add comments in the code file for clear understanding and write the command required to run your file to test it.

+4. If you do any assumption in code.
+Write that out , so we test that accordingly

-4. In case of confusions, please contact us at our email.
+5. In case of confusions, please contact us at our email.